2025/26 Public Holidays

 If you attend and it is not a critical emergency you will be redirected to the right care in the right place in the community or to self-manage at home.
 This redirection helps us manage resources effectively and ensures that those in critical need receive immediate attention.

-More information about accessing healthcare in the Borders is available here.
+More information about accessing healthcare in the Borders can be found here.